Pakistan and India Exchange Lists Of Prisoners

-Pakistani and Indian officials exchanged the lists of the nationals deteriorating in each other’s jails.
+Pakistani and Indian officials exchanged the lists of the nationals imprisoned in each other’s jails.

 Pakistan shared the list of convicts with the Indian High Commission in Islamabad.

-The list mentioned that 609 Indian prisoners including 51 civilians and 558 fishermen.
+The list shared by Pakistan, mentioned 609 Indian prisoners including 51 civilians and 558 fishermen.

 Similarly, the Government of India shared the list of 345 Pakistani prisoners in the country including 271 civilians and 74 fishermen with the High Commission for Pakistan in New Delhi.